DataCurationNetwork/data-primers/Genetic Data Curation Primer/genetic-primer.md

 - Repositories may have specific requirements and [guidelines](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/#:~:text=In%20FASTA%20format%20the%20line,to%2025%20characters%20or%20less) for the format of the header line, so be sure to check the requirements for the repository in which the data are being deposited.
 For example, GenBank requires that:

-  - “The SeqID must be unique for each nucleotide sequence and should
-    > not contain any spaces.”
+  - “The SeqID must be unique for each nucleotide sequence and should not contain any spaces.”

   - SeqID should be 25 characters or less

-  - Should only include “letters, digits, hyphens (-), underscores (\_),
-    > periods (.), colons (:), asterisks (\*), and number signs (#)”
+  - Should only include “letters, digits, hyphens (-), underscores (\_), periods (.), colons (:), asterisks (\*), and number signs (#)”

-  - “Information about the source organism from which the sequence was
-    > obtained follows the SeqID and must be in the format
+  - “Information about the source organism from which the sequence was obtained follows the SeqID and must be in the format \[modifier=text\].”
-    > \[modifier=text\].”

   - The sequence title is the final component of the header.
 “The title should contain a brief description of the sequence” ([National Library of Medicine, 2021](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/)).

 - There may also be repository-specific requirements for the sequence, which is formatted as a one-letter character string.
 For example, for sequences being deposited in GenBank, the sequence information should only include standard amino acid (U and \* are acceptable) and nucleic acid (A,C,G,T) codes and gaps (a single hyphen or dash) or alignment characters.
 “For sequences that are not contained within an alignment, "?" or "-" characters” are not allowed, and the “IUPAC approved symbol "N" for ambiguous characters” should be used instead ([National Library of Medicine, 2021](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/)).

-- <span class="mark">In the sequence itself, it is customary to use separate lines of 60 or 70 characters in length for readability reasons; some repositories will have their own requirements (e.g., GenBank recommends no longer than 80 characters) ([National Library of Medicine, 2021](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/))<span class="mark">.
+- In the sequence itself, it is customary to use separate lines of 60 or 70 characters in length for readability reasons; some repositories will have their own requirements (e.g., GenBank recommends no longer than 80 characters) ([National Library of Medicine, 2021](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/)).

 ## Sample data set citations